 Campaigning against increasing plastic pollution has been in the news a lot recently.
 Here are a few websites to get you started finding out more about the problem and ways in which we can cut down on plastic use:

-- The Plastic Pollution Coalition offers this handy, easy to read page that outlines the main reasons why we need to cut down on plastic use.
+- The Plastic Pollution Coalition offers a handy, easy to read page that outlines the main reasons why we need to cut down on plastic use.
 It also has a range of 'Plastic free guides' for different audiences and contexts.

 - Plastic Oceans aims to instigate change through primarily raising awareness of the issue.
 The resources page offers an education and discussion guide to use alongside the documentary, A Plastic Ocean, which is available to stream through a number of channels.
-On the projects page, find out about the social enterprise project for schools and groups.